j0lvera/next-csrf/README.md

 export default csrf(handler);
 ```

-When you initialize `nextCsrf` you it will return the middleware, and a valid signed CSRF token.
+When you initialize `nextCsrf` it will return the middleware, and a valid signed CSRF token.
 You can send it along with a custom header on your first request to a protected API route.
 Is not required, but recommended.

+If you don't send the given CSRF token on the first request one is set up on any first request you send to a protected API route.

-You can pass this down as a prop on a custom `_app.js` and then use it on your first request.
+You can pass the token down as a prop on a custom `_app.js` and then use it on your first request.

-Keep in mind that this token is valid only on the first request, since we create a new one on each request.
+Keep in mind that the token is valid only on the first request, since we create a new one on each request.

 Custom App: